YuxuannSun/yuxuannsun.github.io/_publications/thesis-001.md

 * For most landscape trees, seeds are easily obtainable, and seed propagation is widely used in nurseries.

 * Conventional germplasm preservation of woody plants is limited by factors such as land, manpower, high cost, low efficiency, and genetic variation is prone to occur during the preservation process.
-The application of cryopreservation in woody plants greatly maintains genetic stability of germplasm, which holds certain potential value for garden trees.
+The application of cryopreservation in woody plants greatly maintains genetic stability of germplasm, which holds certain potential value for landscape trees.

 ### 1.2 Research status